 A small study in Thailand determined anti-depressant mirtazapine reduced some symptoms of amphetamine withdrawal, but it is not approved and further research is needed.
 It is possible that some supplementary medication may be used to treat your individual symptoms, like insomnia and depression.

-To learn more about the importance of professional detox for amphetamine addiction, call 800-768-8728.
+To learn more about the importance of professional detox for amphetamine addiction, call 800-768-8728(Who Answers?).
 The more you learn, the more likely you are to succeed when you enter treatment.